collapsed-stacks/startups/questions/8381/is-it-possible-to-adopt-any-scientific-technique-to-assess-the-possible-risk-of.md

 - tagged: `startup-costs`, `online-store`
 - score: 2

-<p>Suppose, I want to import product from China and sell it to the local market through an online business.</p>
+Suppose, I want to import product from China and sell it to the local market through an online business.

-<p>First, I establish an web-site.
-Then, I import product from China and keep it in my store hoping to sell.</p>
+First, I establish an web-site.
+Then, I import product from China and keep it in my store hoping to sell.

-<p>How can I assess various types of risks of my startup before starting my business?</p>
+How can I assess various types of risks of my startup before starting my business?

-<p>Is it possible to adopt any scientific technique to systematically assess the risk beforehand?</p>
+Is it possible to adopt any scientific technique to systematically assess the risk beforehand?

 ## No Answers